Litchi-Silhouette/DistMindAE/README.md

 ### 5_Three-stage_pipeline(fig11.a)

 Before running this test, you should first lift the `MEMORY_MANAGER_AMPLIFIER` in `source/utils/common/global.h` and rebuild the project.
-We recomend at least 2 for per layer amd small group size tests.
+We recommend at least 2 for per layer and small group size tests.

 In local's terminal, run `./AE/5_Three-stage_pipeline/run_test5.sh`.
 When the script finished(without error), run `python ./AE/5_Three-stage_pipeline/drawplot.py`.
 The plot will be saved to
 ./AE/5_Three-stage_pipeline/fig11_a.png